owncast/owncast.github.io/content/releases/owncast-0.0.7.md

 * Limit image loading to only come from the local server.
 No more remote images in chat. [#756](https://github.com/owncast/owncast/issues/756)

+### Notes about future releases

+This will be the the last release to allow external access to the websocket.
+If you have built tools or utilities that utilize getting chat events it is recommended that you migrate to supported [3rd party APIs](https://owncast.online/thirdparty/) instead.
+If you have a use case that doesn't fit these APIs please let us know and in the future we may find a safe way to support the features you require.

 Thank you to the contributors for v0.0.7: [nebunez](https://github.com/nebunez), [gabek](https://github.com/gabek), [thilobillerbeck](https://github.com/thilobillerbeck), [aral](https://github.com/aral), [gingervitis](https://github.com/gingervitis) as well as all of the fantastic people helping out in the [Owncast chat](https://owncast.rocket.chat) answering questions, testing and providing feedback.